Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Introduction

 where the modulation is provided by a Brownian motion $B$.
 In this context was explicitly shown that the addition of the random transport term improves the well-posedness theory of the equation and provide uniqueness in cases where the deterministic equation has multiple solutions, for example when the vector field $b$ it is only H\"older continuous in space.
 For a perspective on regularisation by noise in transport equations the reader can refer to~\cites{attanasio_renormalized_2011, flandoli_interaction_2011, fedrizzi_noise_2013, flandoli_remarks_2013, flandoli_random_2011, flandoli_full_2011, DeFlVi, FlMaNe}.

 \end{itemize}

-Dealing with general modulations $w$ poses a problem in Eq.~\eqref{eq:abs} since it is non-trivial to give a clear meaning to the derivative of $w$.
+Dealing with general modulations $w$ in Eq.~\eqref{eq:abs} poses a problem since it is non-trivial to give a meaning to the derivative of $w$.
 If $w$ is sampled according to the Wiener measure then the differential equation can be understood via It\^o's stochastic calculus.
 Actually, De~Bouard and Debussche~\cite{deBouard20101300} observe that interpreting the stochastic differential in Stratonovich sense is the most natural choice in this context since it preserves the mild formulation of the equation (see below) and allows to describe the scaling limit of smooth ergodic modulations.
 In the more general situation the interpretation of eq.~\eqref{eq:abs} as an It\^o or Stratonovich stochastic partial differential equation (SPDE) is not possible.
 Therefore we prefer to describe solutions directly via a mild formulation putting aside the problem of giving a proper weak--formulation of the equation.
-If we denote by $(e^{tA})_{t\in\RR}$ the group of isometries of $V=H^\alpha$ generated by $A$, the mild solution of eq.~\eqref{eq:abs} is formally given by
+If we denote by $(e^{tA})_{t\in\RR}$ the group of isometries of $V=H^\alpha$ generated by $A$, the mild solution $\varphi$ of eq.~\eqref{eq:abs} is an element of $C(\RR_+;V)$ satisfying formally the equation

 where $U^w_t = e^{A w_t }$ is the operator obtained by a time-change of the linear evolution associated to $A$ using the function $w$.
 In this form the equation makes sense for arbitrary continuous function $w$.